-As media partners for Film Africa 2018, Nataal offers a chance to win passes London’s foremost film festival for African cinema
+As media partners for Film Africa 2018, Nataal previews London’s foremost film festival for African cinema

 Film Africa returns for its eighth year of cinematic celebration at venues across London this November.
 Presented by the Royal African Society, the festival puts contemporary films from Africa and the diaspora in the spotlight and for 2018 it showcases 39 titles including 18 premieres.
-As one of the media partners for Film Africa, Nataal picks some highlights of the festival not to miss and offers our readers an exclusive competition.
+As one of the media partners for Film Africa, Nataal picks some highlights of the festival not to miss.

 The Burial of Kojo

 The festival opens on 2 November at BFI Southbank with the UK Premiere of Blitz Bazawule’s The Burial of Kojo.
 Bazawule’s feature debut leverages his rich and multifaceted experiences as the hip hop artist Blitz the Ambassador to deliver this story of two Ghanaian brothers, Kwabena and Kojo, whose relationship is overwhelmed by tragedy and long-sought after revenge.

 Kenya’s Movie Mavericks and The Naija New Wave

 The two strands, Afrobubblegum: Kenya’s Movie Mavericks and The Naija New Wave, present experimental filmmakers from Kenya and Nigeria who are helping to shape the voice of new African cinema.
 Incorporating love stories, sci-fi, documentaries and thrillers, these films are breaking the mould.
 Key titles include Tristan Aitchison’s brave documentary Sidney and Friends, which follows the lives of intersex and transgender persons in Nairobi, Wanuri Kahiu’s Cannes hit Rafiki, which narrates the forbidden love story between two young women, and Akin Omotoso’s A Hotel Called Memory, Nigeria’s first silent movie.